jbales20/Git-Team-Workflow-Lab/Script.md

 ## Synopsis

-A young boiy discovers a hidden gate behind the zoo.
+A young boy discovers a hidden gate behind the zoo.
 Behind it, he finds a magical world of unicorns living in perfect piece and harmony where he discovers the meaning of imagination.

 ## Plot

 Cloud woke to the sound of traffic, the sky was gray.
-After his typical breakfast of toast and an egge he left for school.
+After his typical breakfast of toast and an eggs he left for school.
-Normally Cloud would have walked down Bleaker streat, but today there was construction and he decided to take Flanders behind the zoo.
+Normally Cloud would have walked down Bleaker street, but today there was construction and he decided to take Flanders behind the zoo.

 Being on time was not one of Cloud specialities today would prove to be no different.
 As he mooved slowly.
+The zoo keeper catches him and asks what he was doing.
+Cloud said explained he usually cuts by the zoo to get to school.
+Then the zoo keeper lets Cloud on his way.
-As he walked behind the zoo he could see the trees and thick floiage growing above the heavy stone wall that ran behind the zoo; and hear the sounds of animals in the distance.
+As he walked behind the zoo he could see the trees and thick foliage growing above the heavy stone wall that ran behind the zoo; and hear the sounds of animals in the distance.
 Cloud had heard the sound before, but today there was a new sound, sort of a cross between an angelic horn and an elephant’s trumpet.
 He stopped to listen and noticed a heavy wooden door in the zoo wall was ajar.